• Metamaterials and Integrated Nanophotonics Lab

 Christos Argyropoulos received the Diploma of Electrical and Computer Engineering from the Aristotle University of Thessaloniki, Greece (2006).
 He holds a M.Sc. degree in Communication Engineering from the Microwaves and Communication Systems group of the University of Manchester, UK (2007) and a Ph.D. degree in Electronic Engineering from the Antennas and Electromagnetics Group of the Queen Mary, University of London, UK (2011).
 After completion of his PhD studies (2011), he accepted a Postdoctoral Fellowship position in the University of Texas at Austin, USA.
 Next (2013), he worked as a Postdoctoral Associate in the Center for Metamaterials and Integrated Plasmonics at Pratt School of Engineering, Duke University, USA.
 Currently, he is an Assistant Professor at University of Nebraska-Lincoln, Department of Electrical Engineering.

-He has published over 120 technical papers in highly ranked journals and refereed conference proceedings, including 5 book chapters.
-He has received several travel and research awards, such as Junior Researcher Award of the 2013 Raj Mittra Travel Grant, EPSRC Research Scholarship, Royal Academy of Engineering international travel grant and twice the Marie Curie Actions Grant to attend the European School of Antennas.
-He chaired a session at APS March Meeting 2014 and he organized a special session at META 15.
+He has published over 180 technical papers in highly ranked journals and refereed conference proceedings, including 6 book chapters.
+He has received several travel and research awards, such as ONR Summer Faculty Fellowship, Junior Researcher Award of the 2013 Raj Mittra Travel Grant, EPSRC Research Scholarship, Royal Academy of Engineering international travel grant and twice the Marie Curie Actions Grant to attend the European School of Antennas.
 He has given several invited talks and seminars to different conferences and universities.
-He is a member of IEEE, IEEE Antennas and Propagation Society, SPIE, American Physical Society and the Technical Chamber of Greece.

 Sept 2014 - present Assistant Professor